jakmaz/dotfiles/README.md

 This is a minimalist developer setup focused on simplicity and efficiency.
 I use Neovim as my primary editor with a Colemak keyboard layout on a custom mechanical keyboard for optimal typing comfort and reduced finger movement.

+### Window Management

+After experimenting with various tiling window managers including yabai and aerospace, I've settled on a simple single-screen workflow.
+Most tasks are handled with full-screen applications launched via keyboard shortcuts.
+For the rare occasions when multiple apps are needed simultaneously, I use Rectangle for basic window positioning.

 ### Keyboard Layout and Input Management

 The keyboard setup uses **Kanata** for key mapping with a hyper layer system.
 When holding the hyper key, I enter sublayer selection mode where pressing specific keys activates different function groups: